Colonnade Row: Design

 The buildings each contained 26 rooms and were 27 ft wide, with 15 ft deep front yards, uncommon at the time.
 Their facades were made entirely of Westchester marble and linked with a colonnade of Corinthian columns providing the homes with their current name.
 The marble for the buildings was found at Sing Sing, where the convicts worked to cut it for use in construction.

 The precise year of the buildings' construction, as well as the architect responsible are subject to some debate.
 The architects generally credited with Colonnade Row's design is Alexander Jackson Davis, Ithiel Town, and James Dakin, who were believed to have designed the homes for the Astor and Vanderbilt families.
 Town and Dakin are believed to have begun work on the project, which they called LaGrange Terrace, during the winter of 1831–32, during which they worked on a number of design projects.
 Davis is not believed to have played a role in the final construction of the building, which was completed in 1833 according to the Landmarks Commission, and there are some who believe that he did not work on the design at all.

-Apart from John Jacob Astor III, Julia Gardiner, who would become President John Tyler's First Lady lived on Colonnade Row, as did Cornelius Vanderbilt, Washington Irving, and Warren Delano.
-In addition, Columbia Law School held classes for a time in the house that was once occupied by John Jacob Astor III.
+Apart from John Jacob Astor III, Julia Gardiner (who would become President John Tyler's First Lady) lived on Colonnade Row, as did Cornelius Vanderbilt, Washington Irving, and Warren Delano.
+In addition, Columbia Law School held classes for a time in the house that was once occupied by Astor.